-Those who complete the journey get a snap shot of what it takes to become a Special Operations soldier and the ability to truly put their money where their mouth is.
-Oh and to top it all of GO Ruck donates $10 of every entry fee to the Green Beret Foundation, something we think is pretty damn awesome.
+Those who complete the journey get a snapshot of what it takes to become a Special Operations soldier and the ability to truly put their money where their mouth is.
+Oh, and to top it all off, GO Ruck donates $10 of every entry fee to the Green Beret Foundation, something we think is pretty damn awesome.
 For more information on the event visit http://goruckchallenge.com.

 Your email address will not be published.
 Required fields are marked *